 You’re entitled to one free credit report per week from each of the three major credit bureaus, Experian, TransUnion, and Equifax.
 While not all new bank accounts are reported to the credit bureaus, some are, especially if they involve overdraft lines of credit or are linked to credit cards.

-Why it's important: Fraudulent credit card accounts can lower your credit score, trigger debt collection, and affect your ability to qualify for mortgages or even some jobs.
+Why it’s important: Fraudulent credit card accounts can lower your credit score, trigger debt collection, and affect your ability to qualify for mortgages or even some jobs.
+If you’re wondering how to find all bank accounts in your name, credit reports are not enough on their own, but they’re still an essential cross-check.

 How to check your credit reports: